ZTE’s Axon 7 Mini appears to be the best of all possible smartphone worlds: uncompromising hardware at an affordable price.

 That was the Axon 7.
 The Axon 7 Mini is a logical step down.
 It looks and feels remarkably similar to its larger, pricier counterpart.
 Other than a few infinitesimally minor differences, the two are practically indistinguishable from one another.
 The Axon 7 Mini sports the same curved, sloping glass of its cousin, the same ergonomic bezels and rear casing, and the same easy-to-reach fingerprint sensor.
 It’s a a dead ringer for the Axon 7 in all the best possible ways.

 The internals are by and large no different.
 ZTE said it made changes sparingly, and that’s largely true.
-The AMOLED screen is a bit smaller — 5.2 inches compared to its larger, more expensive sibling’s 5.5-inch display — and lower in pixel count: it’s 1080p (1,920 x 1,080 pixels) versus the Axon 7’s QHD (2,560 x 1,440 pixels).
+The AMOLED screen is a bit smaller — 5.2 inches compared to its larger, more expensive sibling’s 5.5-inch display — and lower in pixel count: it’s 1080p (1,920 by 1,080 pixels) versus the Axon 7’s QHD (2,560 by 1,440 pixels).
 But thanks likely to the Axon 7 Mini screen’s high pixel density (424 pixels per inch), text, images, and icons appeared sharp and crisp in our brief time with a test unit.
 And better yet, the Axon 7 Mini’s panel seemed just as bright, vivid, and richly detailed as the Axon 7’s.

 Under that big, bright screen is a capable processor, albeit one a hierarchical step down from the Axon 7’s silicon.
 The Axon 7 Mini packs the Snapdragon 617, the same octa-core processor that powers Lenovo’s Moto G4 and G4 Plus and ZTE’s Zmax Pro.
 While it’s positioned as a budget chipset, that’s an oversimplification — in our brief time with the Axon 7 Mini, we didn’t encounter any major sluggishness, slowdowns, or overt hiccups.
 The camera app launched quickly, pictures processed without delay, and galleries loaded absent any noticeable stuttering or hitching.

 That impressive software smoothness is no doubt thanks in part to the Axon 7 Mini’s 3GB of RAM — a relatively generous amount, by budget standards.
 It’s a gigabyte less than the amount the 4GB Axon 7’s packing, true, but more than enough in our brief stress testing.
-The Axon 7 Mini didn’t struggle to switch between apps, launch the camera, or parse a sizeable gallery of snaps.
+The Axon 7 Mini didn’t struggle to switch between apps, launch the camera, or parse a sizable gallery of snaps.
 It seemed zippy, in a word.

 The rest of the hardware’s just as impressive.
 The Axon 7 Mini, like its pricier counterpart, packs smartphone sensors out the wazoo: a light sensor, geomagnetic sensor, gyroscope sensor, hall sensor, and proximity sensor, to name a few.
 The base configuration ships with half the Axon 7’s internal storage — 32GB versus 64GB — but boasts a MicroSD Card slot capable of recognizing cards up to 128GB in size.
 And the Axon 7 Mini, like the Axon 7, packs Bluetooth 4.1 and a radio with support for a myriad LTE bands — in the U.S., it’s compatible not only with AT&T and T-Mobile, but Sprint and Verizon, too.